Caitlin Kirby wore a skirt made out of 17 rejection letters to her dissertation defense.

 At her dissertation defense last month, Caitlin Kirby wore a one-of-a-kind, handmade skirt — made out of 17 rejection letters that she had received over the last five years!
 The 28-year-old Michigan State University grad student, who has spent the last 4 1/2 years working towards her PhD in environmental science and policy, says that the rejection letters had come from other PhD programs, scholarships and academic journals.
 Kirby says that she created and wore the skirt "in the spirit of acknowledging & normalizing failure in the process," observing that “the dissertation presentation is in this narrative form, where … it looks like everything went smoothly in my process from start to finish.
 So I wanted something in my presentation that shows that really isn’t how it goes.
 There are a lot of roadblocks along the way."

 To find the letters, Kirby searched her email for keywords like "unfortunately" and "we regret to inform you."
 Looking back, she observes that those rejections taught her as much as her successes.
 Rejections for smaller grants, for example, taught her to write better proposals, which eventually led to a Fulbright Scholar grant to research urban agriculture in Germany.
-Her PhD advisor, Dr. Julie Libarkin, who heads the university's Geocognition Laboratory, seconds the importance of failure: "Science is all about going in directions that turn out to be dead ends and then having to turn around and start over," she says. "[Kirby] embraces trying and failing and trying until you achieve a success — which is sort of what we do in the lab.
+Her PhD advisor, Dr. Julie Libarkin, who heads the university's Geocognition Laboratory, seconds the importance of failure: "Science is all about going in directions that turn out to be dead ends and then having to turn around and start over," she told the Philadelphia Inquirer. "[Kirby] embraces trying and failing and trying until you achieve a success — which is sort of what we do in the lab.
 It’s all about failure."

 Learning to recognize failure as a normal step on the road to future success is a particularly important lesson for girls and women.
 As discussed in our article, Growing Grit: 7 Ways to Raise a Resilient Mighty Girl, research has found that girls are more likely than boys to suffer from perfectionism and struggle with a loss of confidence when they make even small mistakes.
 Cultivating resiliency in girls is essential to countering these tendencies; as Rachel Simmons, author of Enough As She Is, asserts: "What we want is for girls to have is the capacity to move through a setback without beating themselves up."